What does an Editor look for?

 It is prudent to get the name of the journal right

 We read these letters, so it is prudent to get the name of the journal right.
 Tell the Editor why you think his (her) readers might be interested in this manuscript.
 As in any flirtation, do not come on too strongly.
 Suggest more than you show, and avoid exaggerated claims.
 Editors, by the way, are unimpressed by claims of priority (“we are the first group ever to show that the effect of A upon B is inhibited by C in the presence of D in the female kangaroo”).
-And please, do not mention that the career of the first author absolutely depends upon acceptance of this manuscript, or that her husband is unaware that she is carrying your baby.
+And please, do not mention that the career of the first author absolutely depends upon acceptance of this manuscript.
 An Editor has no heart.

 Edwin Gale, Editor 2003-2010